--s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended nix)
+-s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows)

---noupx Do not use UPX even if it is available (works differently between Windows and if upx corrupts certain binaries during compression.
+--noupx Do not use UPX even if it is available (works differently between Windows and nix)

+--upx-exclude FILE Prevent a binary from being compressed when using upx.
+This is typically used if upx corrupts certain binaries during compression.
 FILE is the filename of the binary without path.
 This option can be used multiple times.

---upx-exclude FILE Prevent a binary from being compressed when using upx.
-This is typically used